CS3704-VT/Course/Project/README.md

 ### Teams

-You must work in teams of four students, unless otherwise specified.
+You must work in teams of four to six students, unless otherwise specified.
 Work must be equally divided among the team members.
-Groups will be assigned based on students' provided preferences for teammates.
+Groups will be assigned based on students' provided preferences for teammates and randomly.

 ### Technology